sahildshah1/gene-surrounder/README.md

 network model from KEGG pathways.
 To follow the example:

-1. Clone this repo and change directories to gene-surrounder/vignettes/figs.
+1. Clone this repo, change directories to gene-surrounder/vignettes/figs, and open vignette-main.pdf
-2. Open vignette-main.pdf and a R interpreter
-3. In the R interpreter, change directories to gene-surrounder/vignettes/figs and follow the example in vignette-main.pdf
+2. Open a R interpreter, change directories to gene-surrounder/vignettes/figs, and follow the example in vignette-main.pdf